Choosing a New Hampshire Mesothelioma Lawyer

 • New Hampshire Plating Company: The 13-acre Superfund site in Merrimack was once an electroplating facility from 1962 to 1985.
 The site was contaminated with wastewater containing metals, solvents, cyanide and other pollutants.

-• Seabrook Station: Like similar facilities, the nuclear power plant used asbestos-containing materials for insulation and other purposes.
+• Seabrook Station: This nuclear power plant used asbestos-containing materials for insulation and other purposes.

-• Star Specialty Knitting: The textile company in Laconia used asbestos to insulate the machinery.
+• Star Specialty Knitting: This textile company in Laconia used asbestos to insulate its machinery.

-• Troy Mills Landfill: The Superfund site in Troy was once home to a fabric manufacturer the EPA says disposed of thousands of drums of liquid waste and sludge on the site.
+• Troy Mills Landfill: According to EPA documents, this Superfund site in Troy was home to a fabric manufacturer that disposed of thousands of drums of liquid waste and sludge on the site.

 Higher-Risk Jobs in New Hampshire